Search This Blog

 The Great War & World War II – Roll of Honour / War Memorial – Belfast Banking Company & Northern Banking Company

-These memorials, consisting of either Bronze plaques or pictorial posters feature those officials from each bank who served, went missing in action, died or were killed in either of the two conflicts.
+These memorials, consisting of either bronze plaques or pictorial posters feature those officials from each bank who served, went missing in action, died or were killed in either of the two conflicts.

 For those who may be unaware of the history of each bank, the Belfast Bank & the Northern Bank merged in 1970.
 The Belfast Bank memorials were previously installed in their former Head Office in Waring Street prior to their removal and re-installation in the Donegall Square West building in 2000.
 The Northern Bank memorials were re-installed at the same time.
 They had been in storage since their removal from the old Victoria Street Head Office.
 In 2000, Northern Bank took the opportunity to have the memorials re-dedicated by the Dean of Belfast, Dr Houston McKelvey at an event attended by war pensioners, officials and their families.